DevSharma2458/Website-for-Visually-Impaired/README.md

 🎙️ Voice Search & Screen Reader Support – Products and navigation are compatible with assistive technologies.

+🗣️ Text-to-Speech on Hover – When the cursor hovers over any product or text, the content is read aloud for easier interaction.

 🎨 High Contrast & Multiple Themes – Users can switch between light and dark themes for better visibility.

 🛒 Accessible Shopping Experience – Browse categories like Shoes, Electronics, Food, and Clothes with detailed descriptions, ratings, and prices.